emilychallice/nuke_tweets/README.md

 ![Authorization Bearer token location under Chrome Devtools, Network, any request headers.](./imgs/loc_headers.png)

-You can also (perhaps more easily) copy the Cookie values from the Application tab. (click the >> for more tabs in Devtools).
+You can also (perhaps more easily) copy the Cookie values from the Application tab (click the >> for more tabs in Devtools).
 Note that the Cookie ct0 value is always the same as the X-Csrf token - make sure to copy it in both places in ```headers.txt```.

 ![Cookie location under Chrome Devtools, Application, Storage.
 Highlights auth_token and ct0.](./imgs/loc_cookie.png)